ujwalsinghania/react-redux-boilerplate/README.md

 ### `yarn build:sw`

 Builds the app for production to the `build` folder along with a service worker.
-The service worker will have to be enabled in "index.tsx" and the routes set in "src/sw-template.js".\
+The service worker will have to be enabled in `index.tsx` and the routes set in `src/sw-template.js`.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\